hyurtseven81/hyurtseven81.github.io/resume.md

 >
 > _Jul.
 2020 - Dec.
 2021_
 >
-> *   Leading senior engineering managers, senior data science managers and managers
+> *   Leading managers of managers, senior data science managers and managers
 > *   Leading a tribe under Q-Commerce together with engineering teams, data science teams as well as platform engineering teams
 > *   Being part of tribe leadership group to work on tech strategy of the company
 > *   Overseeing squad's work, and ensuring that they build high quality applications and features